Expert Guide on tour for the tour duration.

 Walk Details – Distance: Up to 14kms.
 Highest point: 445mts.
 Gravel tracks with rocky & uneven sections, stepping stones, board walks & boggy underfoot conditions.
 Steps up and down

 At the end of your walk, you will then continue on to the famous & impressive Killary Harbour – Ireland’s only fjord and if energy allows, enjoy a short walk here.
 If you wish, you may enjoy the opportunity to meet a local farmer, immerse yourself into this diverse way of life, get hands on experience with farming sheep & if you wish – cutting turf.
 (There is a small additional charge for this).
-Return to your accommodation afterwards for a free evening at your leisure.
+Return to your accommodation in Roundstone afterwards for a free evening at your leisure.

 Today you transfer to Galway Bay & reach the largest of the Aran Islands and Inishmore where you will spend your next 2 nights.
 Taking a small ferry from Galway, your crossing takes approx. 1 hour.
 On reaching the island, you drop off your luggage at your accommodation & then continue on to have a wonderful walk around the south eastern region of the island.
 Learning some of the rich history of these islands, you will also have time to visit an old fortress before returning to your accommodation for your dinner & overnight.
+Overnight on the island.